SangjinKO/SER_MLP_tutorial/README.md

 Dependencies: librosa, soundfile, numpy, sklearn, pyaudio

-Corpos: RAVDESS
+Corpus: RAVDESS

 Train (Features): mfcc, chroma, mel

 Result: Accuracy: 48.3%

-*MEMO: Files should pro-processed so that they have lowered sample rates (than original files)
+*MEMO: The files (corpus) was pro-processed so that they have lowered sample rates (than original files)